brain-tec/odoo/doc/reference/views.rst

   the list view)
 ``class``
-  adds HTML classes to the root HTML element of the Kanban view ``group_create`` whether the "Add a new column" bar is visible or not.
+  adds HTML classes to the root HTML element of the Kanban view ``examples`` shows examples link on quick create of column, when clicked examples will be displayed in popup
+``group_create``
+  whether the "Add a new column" bar is visible or not.
 Default: true.
 ``group_delete``